kuzzleio/kuzzle/doc/2/framework/types/controller-definition/index.md

 code: false
 type: page
 title: ControllerDefinition
-description: ControllerDefinition interface definition
+description: ControllerDefinition type definition
 ---

 # ControllerDefinition

-The `ControllerDefinition` interface is used to define new controllers.
+The `ControllerDefinition` type is used to define new controllers.

 This type can be found as the second argument of the [Backend.controller.use](/core/2/framework/some-link) method or as the [Controller.definition](/core/2/framework/some-link) property.